marcospgp/umer/README.md

 # umer-poo-1617
- Repository for the Object Oriented Programming class' Java project.
-Vroom vroom lol xD
+ Repository for the Object Oriented Programming class' Java project - a minimalistic Uber clone in Java.